-A drivers first DUI offense in New Jersey earns them up to 30 days in prison.
-They will also be fined from $250 to $400 and their license will be suspended for 3 months.
+A driver’s first DUI offense in New Jersey earns them up to 30 days in prison.
+They will also be fined from $250 to $400, and their license will be suspended for three months.
 If the charge is an aggravated DUI, then the fine is raised to $300 to $500, and the license suspension lasts from 7 months to 1 year.
-In addition, there are miscellaneous fees that add up to a minimum of $525, and the driver has to pay a $1,000 insurance surcharge for 3 years.
+Also, there are miscellaneous fees that add up to a minimum of $525, and the driver has to pay a $1,000 insurance surcharge for three years.
 New Jersey courts may also order offending drivers to use an ignition interlock device and attend intoxicated driver resource classes.

 DUI / DWI facts and statistics in New Jersey